 Revolutions famously do not discriminate in their grim reaping of human life.
 The Sexual Revolution is no different.

-But stories abound of JFK’s affairs ending in abortions.
-Mimi Alford, a White House intern that JFK had a relationship with for over a year, reported that when she told the president she believed she was pregnant, he “took the news in his stride.”
+But there are also stories of JFK’s affairs ending in abortions.
+Though she herself didn't ultimately have an abortion, Mimi Alford, a White House intern that JFK had a relationship with for over a year, reported that when she told the president she believed she was pregnant, he “took the news in his stride.”
 Shortly afterward, she was contacted by a White House staffer named Dave Powers, often assigned to protect the president’s reputation.

 “An hour later,” Alford recalls, “Dave called the dorm and told me to call a woman who could put me in touch with a doctor in New Jersey.
 The intermediary was a necessary precaution, because abortion was illegal.
 That was pure Dave Powers: he handled the problem immediately, and with brute practicality.
 There was no talk about what I wanted, or how I felt, or what the medical risks might be.”